Production of $\pi^{+}\pi^{-}$ pairs in diffractive photon-proton and in proton-proton collisions revisited, in particular concerning the Drell-S\"oding contribution: Results for the reaction and discussion of

 In our analysis we use the approximation

 and only the Dirac coupling in the photon-proton vertex function (\ref{A12a}) is taken into account.
 In a first approximation we neglect absorption effects.
-The resonant ($\rho^{0}(770) \to \pi^{+} \pi^{-}$) term is treated here exactly as in Sec.~III~A of \cite{Lebiedowicz:2014bea}.
-For the $\Pom \rho \rho$ and $f_{2 \Reg} \rho \rho$ coupling constants we have taken the parameter set~A given in (2.15) of \cite{Lebiedowicz:2014bea}, and we have used the following parameters $\Lambda_{V} = 2$~GeV and $n_{V} = 0.5$ occurring in the $\tilde{F}^{(V)}$ form factor (\ref{2.36.6}), where $V = \rho, \omega$.
+The Drell-S\"oding term is calculated using the propagators and vertices presented in Appendix~\ref{sec:appendixA}.
+In the calculations presented here, we use the $F_{M}$ form factor (\ref{A21b}) with $m_{0}^{2} = 0.5~{\rm GeV}^{2}$, i.e. assuming the same functional form in the photon-pion-pion and the pomeron/reggeon-pion-pion vertices.
+The resonant ($\rho^{0}(770) \to \pi^{+} \pi^{-}$) term is treated here exactly as in section~III~A of \cite{Lebiedowicz:2014bea}.
+For the $\Pom \rho \rho$ and $f_{2 \Reg} \rho \rho$ coupling constants we have taken the parameter set~A given in (2.15) of \cite{Lebiedowicz:2014bea}, which corresponds to set~B (\ref{B2}) in the present paper, and we have used the following parameters $\Lambda_{V} = 2$~GeV and $n_{V} = 0.5$ occurring in the $\tilde{F}^{(V)}$ form factor (\ref{2.36.6}), where $V = \rho, \omega$.

-In Fig.~\ref{fig:1} we compare our new results for the Drell-S\"oding (DS) contribution (see the black solid lines) with the ``old'' DS results based on the model discussed in \cite{Lebiedowicz:2014bea} (see the red long-dashed lines).
+In figure~\ref{fig:1} we compare our new results for the Drell-S\"oding (DS) contribution (see the black solid lines) with the ``old'' DS results based on the model discussed in \cite{Lebiedowicz:2014bea} (see the red long-dashed lines).
 For simplicity, we do not include in the calculations subleading reggeon exchanges.
 From this comparison, we can see that the cross section for our new DS contribution is larger by a factor of about 3.5 compared to the old one.
 In order to improve the old model, one can use the energy variable $s_{\rm eff} = s/2$ instead of $s$ in the Regge propagators.
-It was presented in \cite{Bolz_Meson2021} that this procedure leads to description of data for the $\gamma p \to \pi^{+} \pi^{-} p$ reaction measured by the H1 Collaboration \cite{H1:2020lzc}.
-The improved old DS results are shown by the blue dotted lines and denoted as ``old with $s_{\rm eff}$''.
+We see from figure~\ref{fig:H1} which is reproduced from \cite{Bolz_Meson2021} that this procedure leads to a reasonable description of the data for the $\gamma p \to \pi^{+} \pi^{-} p$ reaction measured by the H1 Collaboration \cite{H1:2020lzc}.
+In figure~\ref{fig:1}, the improved old DS results are shown by the blue dotted lines and denoted as ``old with $s_{\rm eff}$''.
 One can see that the new and the improved old approaches yield similar characteristics for the $pp \to pp \pi^{+} \pi^{-}$ reaction.
+We emphasize that the factor about 3.5 between the old and the new calculations of the DS term is essentially due to a correct treatment of the Regge kinematics as explained in section~\ref{sec:2A}.
+The parameters like the $\Pom \pi \pi$ and $f_{2 \Reg} \pi \pi$ coupling constants, $\beta_{\Pom \pi \pi}$ (\ref{A17}) and $g_{f_{2 \Reg} \pi \pi}$ (\ref{A18}), respectively, are not changed.